Auto Trader cars

 Are used electric cars reliable?

-Many manufacturers, including Tesla and Nissan, offer a guarantee that their batteries will last eight years or 100,000 miles.
-If the warranty is transferrable after sale, there’s extra peace of mind there.
-We’d also recommend getting a vehicle history check to confirm specifications (including the car’s make, model and battery capacity), and other key information including the number of previous owners and the car’s recorded mileage.
+Studies show electric vehicles are reliable, with fewer breakdowns than petrol or diesel cars.
+The batteries typically last 10-15 years or over 150,000 miles and many brands offer an 8-year/100,000-mile warranty.
+Check whether the warranty is transferable after a sale.
+That said, common issues include software glitches, charging port failures, and worn cables.
+We’d recommend getting a vehicle history check to confirm the car’s make, model and battery capacity, and other key information including the number of previous owners and the car’s recorded mileage.

 Charging a used electric car